basimkhajwal/LSD/README.md

 - [ ] Particles for player death
 - [ ] Slow-motion level complete / player death
 - [ ] Add JSON read/write for a persistent Settings value
-- [ ] Add ability to progress from level to level
 - [ ] Create a sub-menu / level selection screen
 - [ ] Create a settings screen
-- [ ] Add custom shaders and tweens for the background
 - [ ] Add parallax effect for the game
-- [ ] Create a loader to load levels from the previous version of LSD

 #### Currently Working:
 - [x] Platforms are loaded from a Tiled map (.tmx) format